Week 12 Fantasy Busts: Justin Fields, Cam Akers, Christian Watson among risky 'starts' in bad matchups - NewsBreak

 CBS Sports

-NFL Week 12 injuries: Justin Fields a game-time decision; Leonard Fournette, Joe Mixon ruled out
+NFL Week 12 injuries: Justin Fields (shoulder) game-time decision; Bengals hoping for return of star receiver

-As they scarfed down turkey and pumpkin pie, football fans were treated to three entertaining games on Thanksgiving.
-Each of Thursday's games were competitive, one-score affairs that surely kept fans glued to their televisions throughout the day.
-While it wasn't easy, all of Thursday's favored teams -- the Bills, Cowboys and Vikings -- were able to come away with wins before heading out on their mini break.
+As they scared down turkey and pumpkin pie, football fans were treated to three entertaining games on Thanksgiving.
+Each of the NFL's three Thanksgiving Day games were competitive, one-score affairs that surely kept fans glued to their televisions throughout the day.
+While it wasn't easy, each of Thursday's favored teams -- the Bills, Cowboys and Vikings -- were able to come away with wins before heading out on their mini break.

 Comments / 0